leallysmith/ETALHowTo/docs/Beaver Dam Monitoring/glossary.md

 Secondary Dam: Smaller dams that typically span only the active channel and not extending onto the floodplain, these dams create smaller ponds that allow beaver to travel up and downstream in safety.

 Scent Mound: Otherwise known as a castor mound, these are piles of mud around beaver ponds that are used to mark territory.
 Beaver secrete castoreum from a gland onto these piles.
 The scent has been described as a musky vanilla or leathery.

+Through Flow: Through flow is water that passes through a dam.

 ## BRAT cIS